Battle of 73 Easting: 73 Easting

+as moved to their ordered limit of advance at 73 Easting.
+They would be later relived by H Co of their squadron 2/2ACR after passing 1st Squadron, 4th Cavalry Regiment of the First Infantry Division thru their lines at 2030hrs after most of the heavy fighting in the Ghost Troop sector had ceased.

 Sartiano's men engaged Iraqi 18th Brigade tanks that initially were in defensive positions.
 Very quickly, however, G Troop found itself facing counterattacks by tank units of the Tawakalna Division and the Iraqi 12th Armored Division.
 Additionally, other Iraqi units attempted to retreat to the north along the wadi, which led them directly into G Troop's position.

 By 18:30, the first of several waves of Iraqi T-72 and T-55 tanks advanced into the wadi.
 Fierce fighting ensued as wave after wave of tanks and infantry charged the troop.
 Combat became so intense at times that only massed artillery and mortar fires, attack helicopters and Air Force close air support prevented the enemy from closing with G Troop.
-At one point a Military Intelligence (MI) Platoon from the 2nd ACR's 502nd MI Company had to suspend its signal intelligence operation and return the fire of Iraqi soldiers who exited a burning BMP-1 and continued to attack.
+At one point a military intelligence (MI) platoon from the 2nd ACR's 502nd MI Company had to suspend its signal intelligence operation and return the fire of Iraqi soldiers who exited a burning BMP-1 and continued to attack.

 During the fierce six-hour battle, the G Troop fire support team called in 720 howitzer and MLRS rounds, while using its own mortars continually to turn back attackers at close range.
-By 21:00, G Troop had expended nearly half of its TOW missiles and was becoming short of 25mm and 120mm cannon ammunition.
+By 21:00, G Troop had expended nearly half of its TOW missiles and was becoming short of 25 mm and 120 mm cannon ammunition.
 To remedy the emergency, Lt Colonel Kobbe sent his tank company, Captain Bruce Tyler's Company H ("Hawk"), to relieve the troop.
 By then, G Troop had destroyed "at least two companies of Iraqi armor.
 Hundreds of Iraqi infantrymen and their lightly armored transporters lay scattered on the wadi floor."

 G Troop lost one M3 Bradley to Iraqi IFV fire and one soldier, Sergeant Nels A. Moller, the gunner of the Bradley, was killed.
-The Bradley's TOW launcher was inoperative, and the 25mm Bushmaster Cannon had jammed.
+The Bradley's TOW launcher was inoperative, and the 25 mm Bushmaster Cannon had jammed.
 While the crew was attempting to get the cannon back in action, an Iraqi BMP-1, thought to have been disabled by a tank shell, punched through the Bradley's armor, fired and hit the vehicle's turret with 73 mm cannon fire.
 Moller died instantly and the remainder of the crew evacuated the damaged vehicle.